Hiwot277/weldpro_co./README.md

-This is a Figma-to-code project. it have a hero section and chat bots that we can train to answer welding questions
+This is a Figma-to-code project. it have a hero section and chat bots that we can train to answer welding questions. it is build using vite